EdenKupe/anarchysf/pages/m/000900 Nick Mamatas.md

 <em>The People's Republic of Everything</em> —a short-story collection including  his short novel <em>Under My Roof</em> —was warmly reviewed by Carrie Laben in _Fifth Estate_ #401, Summer 2018; the inclusion of the definitive text of <em>Under My Roof</em> —"a satire about nuclear war and nuclear families"—Laben  regards as "A highpoint for both anarchists and lovers of literature".
 The story  'The People's Republic of Everywhere and Everything' includes a quotation from  Spanish anarchist Buenaventura Durruti.

 _The Planetbreaker's Son Plus_ (one of the PM Press Outspoken Authors series) features the eponymous novella, which Jon Frankel's review in _The Anarchist Review of Books_, issue #3, Spring 2022, describes as "a thought experiment that tests the proposition that humanity can ever escape anything: personality, history, Earth, and, ultimately, physical existence."
 Frankel concludes that "Musk and Bezos would still be greedy, narcissistic jerks whether they were coded in molecular biological systems or quantum computers."

+Frankel's review also covered _The Second Shooter_, which features a journalist researching the phenomenon of people reporting a second shooter at mass shootings, and associated conspiracy theories.
+The reviewer concludes that the novel is "a powerful, brilliant work of literary art in which there is no escaping the absurdity of existence."

 In a 2019 <a href="https://www.wewillrememberfreedom.com/podcast/the-great-armored-train-by-nick-mamatas/">interview</a> Mamatas self-identified as an anarchist.